Whitehat have identified four areas where we can positively impact the sales process: Organise, Optimise, Align and Transform.

 It can be a scramble to put sales forecasts together and difficult to know where the pipeline could be improved.
 It can also lead to some inconsistent performance among reps.
 Does any of these sound familiar in your organisation?

 We often work with sales leaders whose teams are performing, yet they feel like their reps are not always using their time well and could be more productive.
-In fact, industry stats say that an average rep spends 66% of their day on things other than being in front of prospects.
-They are getting bogged down in things like emails, creating presentations, chasing down prospects for meetings when they should be talking with prospects.
+Industry stats say that an average rep spends 66% of their day on things other than being in front of prospects.
+They are getting bogged down in things like emails, creating presentations, and chasing down prospects for meetings when they should be talking with prospects.
 Does this sound familiar?

 Where marketing and sales are not always on the same page.
 There are typically opportunities for marketing to generate better leads for sales, and for sales to better follow up on leads from marketing.

 Where the way they are selling hasn’t caught up to new ways that their buyers are buying.
 Oftentimes their strategy, playbooks, or sometimes even sales talent needs some updating, in small or large part.

 Some questions you may be asking: